 - Watch the Swifts fly at Chapman Elementary chimney – September all month

-- Apple Tasting Festival at Portland Nursery – second week in October – canceled for 2020
+- Apple Tasting Festival at Portland Nursery – second week in October – TBD 2021

-- West Coast Giant Pumpkin Regatta – October 17, Tualatin
+- West Coast Giant Pumpkin Regatta – mid-October, Tualatin

 - Portland Night Market